American student stabbed to death in the Netherlands, police say

 "Sarah studied psychology and lived in the Netherlands since 2016.
 Our deepest condolences go out to all Sarah's family and friends at this poignant time.
 The university is shocked by this terrible incident and is taking care of upset students and employees," the university said.

-The School of Social and Behavourial Sciences has organized a gathering for staff and students Friday.
+The School of Social and Behavourial Sciences organized a gathering for staff and students Friday.

 "We encourage our students and staff not to let each other (be) alone in this difficult time," the university said.